xpollen8/quicken2007quotes/README.md

 Once subscribed, you will need the unique-to-you api key from your rapidapi dashboard.

-Copy/paste that apikey into the _apikey.json_ file.
+Copy/paste that rapidapi into the _rapidapi.json_ file.

 ```
   ...